NAME

 send_invocation_response

-Used internally to send the response string back to the Lambda service.
+Internal.
+Sends a response string to the Lambda service.

 NOTES